-Winston, a Republican, was the representative for North Carolina's 12th congressional district from 1805 to 1807.
+Winston was the representative for North Carolina’s 12th congressional district and was a Republican.
+He served from 1805 to 1807.

 From Jan 1794 to Mar 1807, Winston missed 29 of 359 roll call votes, which is 8.1%.
 This is better than the median of 17.1% among the lifetime records of representatives serving in Mar 1807.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000